SuzanneNL/star-trail-photography/testing.md

 This way, the user gets redirected back to the page where he was coming from.

 **11: The scrollspy didn't entirely display on all screen sizes**<br>
-I created the website on a large screen.
+I created the website on a large and wide screen.
 But when I tested the website on other devices, I noticed that on certain medium sized screens, such as my laptop, the scrollspy didn't fit completely.
 The last two list items fell off the screen.
 I had several options: either make the height of the banner image smaller, remove certain list items, or stick the scrollspy to the bottom of the page, as low as possible.
-I chose a combination of the last two.
-I don't really like how it looks on my larger screen, but at least it now fits on the screens I tested.
+I chose a combination of the last two options.
+I don't really like how it looks on my larger screen now, so close to the bottom of the screen, but at least it now fits on the screens I tested.
+It sticks to the bottom only in landscape mode.
+Default settings are in place on tablets.

 ## Unresolved issues
 **1: Mobile menu stays open in desktop view**<br>